pinyu99/pinyu99/README.md

 - 👋 Hi, I’m @pinyu99
-- 👀 I’m interested in ...data analysis
+- 👀 I’m interested in data science and stock.
-- 🌱 I’m currently learning ...python and java
+- 🌱 I’m currently learning ...ML, python and java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pinyu99/pinyu99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.